kevinmeehanofficial/FIN_LLAMA/README.md

 ## custom tokenizers

 With this script, you can use any tokenizer you want.
-I used a customized version of Tiktoken, which I optimized for financial data (more on this in the near future).
-As long as you create a train.bin and val.bin file with tokens in dtype=np.uint16 format, and store them in a subdirectory called data; feel free to use whatever you want.
-Sentence piece is commonly used for Language Models aswell.
+I used a customized version of Tiktoken, which I optimized for financial data (more on this in the near future) as long as you create a train.bin and val.bin file with tokens in dtype=np.uint16 format, and store them in a subdirectory called data; feel free to use whatever you want.
+Sentence pieces are commonly used for language models as well.

 ## unsorted todos